gecayonK3nch/modernprogtech/README.md

-It's a test created repository
+It's a repository for anything that related to modern program technologies